zrythm/zrythm/doc/user/plugins-files/plugins/plugin-browser.rst

 .. tip:: You can mix filters from various tabs for a custom search.

-.. hint:: Where applicable, you can :kbd:`Control`-click to select multiple rows or deselect a row.
+.. tip:: Where applicable, you can :kbd:`Control`-click to select multiple rows or deselect a row.